 Ectopic ADH secretion is the release of antidiuretic hormone (ADH, also called vasopressin, or AVP) from a place in the body where it is not normally produced.
 ADH is a substance produced naturally by the hypothalamus and released by the pituitary gland.
 This hormone controls the amount of water your body loses through the urine.

 Ectopic means "out of place."

+Ectopic ADH secretion is rare.
 The most common cause of ectopic ADH secretion is cancer.
-Certain lung cancers, as well as some head and neck tumors, are the most common cancers that cause this problem.
-In rare cases, many other tumors may cause ectopic ADH secretion.
+Certain lung cancers and some head and neck tumors are the most common cancers that cause this problem.
+In very rare cases, other tumors can cause ectopic ADH secretion.

-The abnormal release of ADH makes it harder for the body to remove water.
-Fluid builds up in the body.
-Low blood sodium levels (hyponatremia) can occur.
+The ectopic, unregulated release of ADH makes it harder for the body to excrete water in the urine.
+Too much water is kept in the blood and dilutes many substances in the blood.
+Low blood sodium level (hyponatremia) can result.

-Treatment is aimed at removing the cause of the problem (for example, surgery to remove a tumor producing ADH).
+Treatment is aimed at removing the cause of the problem.
+For example, surgery is done to remove a tumor producing ADH.